A View from the Terrace: Appearances

 Robert Borthwick only appeared in the regular ″Social Media Review″ section for the first three series, until he became a more regular panellist from Episode 3 of A View From The Euros onwards.

 Before becoming a more regular contributor, Graeme Thewliss made two appearances in the earlier series of the show, in a section called ″Come Consi-Dine With Me″ where a famous footballer taught him to cook their speciality.
-These were making sushi with former Heart of Midlothian F.C. and Dundee United F.C. player Ryan McGowan and baking empire biscuits with Motherwell F.C. player Stephen O'Donnell.
+These included making sushi with former Heart of Midlothian F.C. and Dundee United F.C. player Ryan McGowan and baking empire biscuits with Motherwell F.C. player Stephen O'Donnell.

-Podcast contributor Gary Cocker has made three appearances in the early series interviewing two players in informal setting, called ″First Mates″.
-These were former Hamilton Academical F.C. and Partick Thistle F.C. player Ziggy Gordon, a former child chess champion, over a chess board, former Heart of Midlothian player Oliver Bozanic at Gorgie City Farm, and former Hamilton Academical F.C. player Steve Davies in an escape room.
+Podcast contributor Gary Cocker made three appearances in the early series, interviewing players in informal settings for a feature called ″First Mates″.
+Cocker played chess with Hamilton Academical F.C. and Partick Thistle F.C. player Ziggy Gordon, a former child chess champion; he met former Heart of Midlothian player Oliver Bozanic at Gorgie City Farm, and he interviewed former Hamilton Academical F.C. player Steve Davies in an escape room.

-Throughout the program's run there have been many guest appearances from various people involved in Scottish football, including but not limited to: